Securella/Java_playground/README.md

-# Java_playground
+# Processes and threads in JAava
-Java projects, small ones.
+Java projects to study creation of processes and threads.